James Eustace, 3rd Viscount Baltinglass: Rebellion

-News of this soon reached the ears of Ormonde, James Eustace's brother-in-law, (Edmund Butler, brother of the Earl of Ormonde, had married Eleanor Eustace, Baltinglass's sister) who sent him a severe warning, for we have Baltinglass's defiant reply, later produced in evidence against him.
+News of this soon reached the ears of Ormonde, James Eustace's brother-in-law, (Edmund Butler, brother of the Earl of Ormonde, had married Eleanor Eustace, Baltinglass's sister) who sent him a severe warning, for which we have Baltinglass's defiant reply, later produced in evidence against him.

 At first, the revolt was successful, and on 25 August 1580, a severe defeat was inflicted upon the troops of the Lord Deputy in the Wicklow Mountains at the Battle of Glenmalure.
 The Annals of the Four Masters states that "the entire extent of country from the Slaney to the Shannon and from the Boyne to the meeting of the Three Waters became one scene of strife and dissension".

 But Baltinglass and O'Byrne never coordinated their efforts with those of Earl Desmond, and in any case, had started too late.
 There was desultory fighting for nearly a year, but with no large engagement, and the Baltinglass troops overran a large area doing great damage, but were then hopelessly overpowered.
-A force of Spaniards and Italians had landed at Smerwick, Co.
-Kerry, in order to assist the Catholic cause, but when they had completed the long march of 150 miles to Naas were taken prisoner and massacred.
+A force of Spaniards and Italians had landed at Smerwick, County Kerry, in order to assist the Catholic cause, but when they had completed the long march of 150 miles to Naas were taken prisoner and massacred.
 The scene of this massacre, on the southern edge of the town, is still called Spaniards Cross or Foad Spaniagh.